Bathroom Tile Cost Guide of Popular Styles

-Shower and floor tile set the personality of a space.
-Here are popular styles and the bathroom tile costs.
+Shower and floor tile set the personality of a bath.
+Here are the bathroom tile costs of popular styles today.

 Choosing tile for your bathroom floor and walls is the fun part for many.
 Often a particular tile is spotted and is a “must-have” and the space is designed around it.
 The tile becomes the focal point.
 Other times a fixture style or a certain color palette is leading the design.
 In this case, the tile would be chosen as a supporting—but important—background role.
 In terms of price, the bathroom tile costs for a remodel will range depending on colorway, material, shape, pattern, and finish.